offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="server.SSH_SERVER_HOST_KEYS" href="#server.SSH_SERVER_HOST_KEYS">`server.SSH_SERVER_HOST_KEYS`</a>:
   For the built-in SSH server, choose the keypair to offer as the host key.
   The private key should be at `SSH_SERVER_HOST_KEY` and the public key at `SSH_SERVER_HOST_KEY`.pub.
-  Relative paths are made absolute relative to the <a href="#server.APP_DATA_PATH">`APP_DATA_PATH`</a>:
+  Relative paths are made absolute relative to the <a href="#server.APP_DATA_PATH">`APP_DATA_PATH`</a>.:
   ```ini
   SSH_SERVER_HOST_KEYS = ssh/gitea.rsa, ssh/gogs.rsa
   ```

 - <a name="server.SSH_KEY_TEST_PATH" href="#server.SSH_KEY_TEST_PATH">`server.SSH_KEY_TEST_PATH`</a>:
-  Path to the directory to create temporary files in when testing public keys using ssh-keygen, default is the system temporary directory:
+  Path to the directory to create temporary files in when testing public keys using ssh-keygen, default is the system temporary directory.:
   ```ini
   SSH_KEY_TEST_PATH =
   ```

 - <a name="server.SSH_KEYGEN_PATH" href="#server.SSH_KEYGEN_PATH">`server.SSH_KEYGEN_PATH`</a>:
   Path to the `ssh-keygen` binary to parse public SSH keys.
 The value is passed to the shell.
-By default, Forgejo does the parsing itself:
+By default, Forgejo does the parsing itself.:
   ```ini
   SSH_KEYGEN_PATH =
   ```